phalcon-orphanage/docs/en/encryption-security-jwt.md

 public function getAlgHeader(): string
 ```

 Returns a string identifying the algorithm.
-For the HMAC algoritms it will return:
+For the HMAC algorithms it will return:

 | Algorithm | `getAlgHeader` |
 |-----------|----------------|